BradleyCai/bradleycai.github.io/content/posts/first-steps-in-snow-shader/index.md

 ## Getting the depth texture in Godot

-Now that we have thought through the design of how we're going to use two cameras to get the impact location, it's time to implement actually getting that data and using it in the project.
+Now that we've thought through the design of how we're going to use two cameras to get the impact location, it's time to actually implement it.
 In Godot there are two main ways to get our cameras to output the values of the depth buffer as a depth texture

 One way is to use a quad mesh with a vertex shader that moves the vertices of the mesh to cover the view of the camera and then display the depth texture on that mesh.
 Instructions for doing that can be found on the Godot wiki here:
 <https://docs.godotengine.org/en/stable/tutorials/shaders/advanced_postprocessing.html>

 Another way is to use the [Compositor](https://docs.godotengine.org/en/stable/tutorials/rendering/compositor.html) which lets you to run compute shaders for post processing effects on a viewport.
-"Compositor Effects" can be defined as custom classes in script and then added to the compositor on our cameras
+"Compositor Effects" can be defined with custom classes in script and then added to the compositor on our cameras

 Either method works fine, though I found the compositor to be a little easier to work with because it isolates the effect to the cameras.
 The quad mesh applies itself to the editor camera as well which hinders visibility, and if you disable it when editing the scene then you can't view the output for debugging